Our Collection

 At the Institute’s core is the Gilder Lehrman Collection, one of the great archives in American history.
 More than 85,000 items cover five hundred years of American history, from Columbus’s 1493 letter describing the New World through the end of the twentieth century.

-Suggesting that contrabands, former slaves who had escaped to the Union army, be used to collect dead bodies.
+Suggesting that contrabands, formerly enslaved people who had escaped to the Union army, be tasked with collecting corpses.
 "It is suggested that Contrabands be Employed to bring down & put in the waggons the dead bodies which, Emit these foul discharges over the clothes of these soldiers, and also that they accompany the bodies to the graves for the purpose of lifting them from the waggons at that place."
 The original complaint regarding the "foul discharges" is noted on the docket.
+Written at Fort Monroe

 Van Buren, Daniel Thompkins, 1826-1890